Washington’s jobless claims fall, but state’s unemployed may soon lose $600 benefit

 New claims for unemployment insurance are gradually slowing — 28,393 for the week ending July 4, down 11% over the prior week, according to data released Thursday by the state Employment Security Department.
 Nationally, new claims fell 7% to 1.3 million, the U.S. Labor Department reported.

-But that’s still nearly double the peak week during the Great Recession, and the number of people currently receiving unemployment benefits was around 736,000, up nearly 6% from the prior week.
+But Washington’s new weekly claims are still nearly double the peak level during the Great Recession, and the number of people currently seeking unemployment benefits has climbed above 736,000, up nearly 6% from the prior week.

 And while the backlog of unpaid claims and suspended benefits has fallen substantially since May, when the ESD was hit by a massive fraud scam, nearly 35,000 people have yet to their claims resolved.
 On Thursday, ESD Commissioner Suzi LeVine said the agency was “on target to resolve those remaining [claims] by the end of the month at the latest.”